 - Problem-solving skills: Technicians need to recognize equipment problems and propose possible solutions to them.
 Employers typically desire applicants with a variety of skills, such as setting up equipment, maintaining the equipment, and troubleshooting and solving any problems that arise.

 The average pay for broadcast, sound, and video technicians in the United States ranges from $29,120 to $97,620 as of May 2021.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of broadcast and sound engineering technicians is projected to grow 8 percent from 2018 to 2028, about as fast as the average for all occupations.
+Overall employment of broadcast, sound, and video technicians is projected to grow 21 percent from 2020 to 2030, much faster than the average for all occupations.